Software.com

 Investment Impact

 The top-level dashboard led with a question that turned out to be more precise than it first appeared: are AI-assisted developers more productive now than they were before?
-Three summary metrics sit above the fold — productivity lift percentage, AI developer equivalents gained, and estimated productivity gain in dollar terms — giving leaders something concrete to take into a budget review.
+Three summary metrics sit above the fold: productivity lift percentage, AI developer equivalents gained, and estimated productivity gain in dollar terms.
+Enough to take into a budget review.

 AI Utilization